web-ridge/react-native-ridge-navigation/README.md

 <Link
   to={routes.PostScreen}
   params={{ id: `${item.id}` }}
-  // mode="default" // optional if sensitive the preload will be called on hover instead of mouseDown
+  // linkMode="default" // optional if sensitive the preload will be called on hover instead of mouseDown
 >
   {(linkProps) => (
     <Pressable  {...linkProps}> // or other touchables/buttons